 I’ve always appreciated a good photograph, and started fumbling around with a Canon DSLR in 2007.
 In 2012, I finally traded my longtime job in the corporate world for staying at home, expanding my family, and taking pictures of some of the most beautiful families in Fort Worth, Texas.

 I have a love for minimalism and simple, natural beauty and I try to reflect that in my photos.
 I also love light and color and capturing families in a fresh, modern way that’s still timeless and tells the story of who they really are.
+Call it lifestyle, call it documentary, call it whatever you want – I call it real.
+And I LOVE real.

 I have a natural light studio in Aledo and offer sessions there, in your home, or wherever you want to go in the Metroplex.